Degenerative Disc Disease – Normal Aging Or Disease Condition?

 Dealing With Degenerative Disc Disease

 If many methods have failed, you may look into Modic Antibiotic Spinal Therapy.
-If you visit this page, there is a questionnaire that may provide some insight.
-While this is for back pain because the studies have been focused on this, there is no reason to assume it does not occur in the neck.
+If you visit this page, there is a questionnaire that may provide some insight as to if you might have modic changes.
+While this is for back pain, because the studies have been focused on this, there is no reason to assume it does not produce similar findings in the neck.

 You must remember that attitude is important.
-There is promising research being undertaken and things like antibiotic therapy is promising.
+There is promising research being undertaken and things like antibiotic therapy, biological and genetic therapies are promising.

 One must use reasonable means to break the chronic pain cycle as much as possible.
 You should not be afraid to perform reasonable activities and be comfortable within your limitations.
 Keep in mind that no two cases are the same and small things you can do can make a difference – you are not doomed to a life of severe, debilitating pain.